cod3licious/python_tutorial/README.md

 #### Working on your own computer
 - Download the contents of this repository (by clicking the green "Code" button at the top and then "Download ZIP").
-- Install Python either directly from the [official website](https://www.python.org/downloads/) or using [pyenv](https://github.com/pyenv/pyenv) in case you need to manage multiple Python version in parallel on your machine.
+- Install Python either directly from the [official website](https://www.python.org/downloads/) or using [uv](https://docs.astral.sh/uv/guides/install-python/) (recommended) in case you need to manage multiple Python version in parallel on your machine.
 A recent version (Python 3.10 or later) is recommended.
 - Install the required dependencies (i.e., additional libraries like `numpy`):
     - Option 1: Global installation using the Python package manager [pip](https://pip.pypa.io/en/stable/getting-started/), e.g., by calling `pip install -r requirements.txt` from a terminal in the repository folder to install all dependencies listed in the `requirements.txt` document.
-    - Option 2: Installation in an isolated virtual environment using [poetry](https://python-poetry.org/docs/) (recommended): Install `poetry` itself with `pip install poetry` and then call `poetry install` to install the dependencies from the `pyproject.toml` or `poetry.lock` file and activate the virtual environment with `poetry shell`.
+    - Option 2 (recommended): Installation in an isolated virtual environment using [uv](https://docs.astral.sh/uv/): Install `uv` itself (see [here](https://docs.astral.sh/uv/getting-started/installation/)) and then call `uv sync` to install the dependencies from the `pyproject.toml` or `uv.lock` file and activate the virtual environment with `source .venv/bin/activate`.
 - In either case should now have [Jupyter Notebook](https://docs.jupyter.org/en/latest/) installed, which you can open from the terminal with `jupyter notebook`, which should then open in the browser.
 Navigate to the repository folder and click on the first notebook to get started.